LucasAndrad/brval/README.md

 ### Lista da Funções
 ### Functions List
-Above is the list with all the functions and validations avaible on Brval gem, after that a resume explaining about CEP validation:
+Above is the list with all the functions and validations avaible on Brval gem.

 | Function                  | Return      | Description |
 |-------------------------|--------------|-----------|